-As a result of the application of IFRS 11 our restated historic results for the year ended December 31, 2013 exclude entirely the results of operations of certain of our casinos (in particular Casino de Rosario in Argentina) as our management arrangements in 2013 with our partners in these joint ventures did not support these operations' consolidation within our results under IFRS 11.
+As a result of the application of IFRS 11, our restated historic results for the year ended December 31, 2013 exclude entirely the results of operations of certain of our casinos (in particular Casino de Rosario in Argentina) as our management arrangements in 2013 with our partners in these joint ventures did not support these operations' consolidation within our results under IFRS 11.
 During January 2014, we and our joint venture partners modified the management agreements for Casino de Rosario and the Majestic Casino in Panama (both in which we hold a 50% ownership interest), as a result of which Cirsa has the right to control the significant activities of those entities.
 As a consequence, with effect from January 1, 2014, we fully consolidate the results of Casino de Rosario and the Majestic Casino.
 During the course of 2014, we similarly modified the management arrangements for certain other smaller bingo hall and slot machines joint ventures, and fully consolidate the results of such joint ventures.

-In order to enable investors to compare our financial results the year ended December 31, 2014 with prior periods, we have presented herein, as required by IFRS-EU, certain reclassified financial information as of and for the year ended December 31, 2013 after giving effect to IFRS 11.
+In order to enable investors to compare our financial results for periods following the year ended December 31, 2013 with prior periods, we have presented herein, as required by IFRS-EU, certain reclassified financial information as of and for the year ended December 31, 2013 after giving effect to IFRS 11.
 The comparability is limited since such reclassified financial information does not give effect to the modifications of the management arrangements for Casino de Rosario and Majestic Casino joint ventures and certain bingo hall and slot machines joint ventures implemented during 2014.
-All financial information presented as of and for year ended December 31, 2014 has been presented giving effect to the adoption of IFRS 11.
-Our financial results for the years ended December 31, 2012 and 2013 are also presented as originally reported for comparison purposes.
+All financial information presented as of and for years ended December 31, 2014 and 2015 has been presented giving effect to the adoption of IFRS 11.

 For further information regarding the effects of the adoption of IFRS 11, including a reconciliation of certain financial data, see note 2.3 to our audited consolidated financial statements for the year ended December 31, 2014.
 The following table presents, for informational purposes, as of and for the year ended December 31, 2013, the adjustments to reported net operating revenues, Adjusted EBITDA and Total net debt made to give effect to IFRS 11.